Ever wondered why some writing groups you’ve attended are successful, while others fail early on?

 In my experience, the healthy dynamics between the people in the group is essential for real learning and sharing to take place.

-Most writers will be aware from the start of the sensitive nature of giving criticism, especially in a group setting.
-They will know to tread carefully, or at least to be well-informed when critiquing.
-For egos can be easily bruised in groups.
-One person in a group that I convened, thought that feedback should be tough, straight forward, and truthful.
+Most writers will be aware from the start, of the sensitive nature of giving criticism, especially in a group setting.
+They will know to tread carefully, or at least to be well-informed when critiquing or appraising.
+Egos can be easily bruised in group situations.
+One person in a group that I convened, thought that feedback should be tough, straightforward, and truthful.
 But this person was an exception to the general rule.
 Most agreed that sensitivity, combined with honesty, and a desire to help was the way to go.

 The first step when bringing together participants for a writers group is to ascertain the main goals of the participants, and the diverse genres and personalities within the group.
 This can be done through an online or in-class survey.
 Following is a selection of some of the questions and answers included in a survey that I devised.